 The disclosure requirements for pension benefits under International Accounting Standard 19 are detailed at Note 14.
-The appointed actuary assessed the Board's share of Strathclyde Pension Fund as a net liability of £1.118m as at 31 March 2020, compared with a net liability of £3.411m as at 31 March 2019.
+The appointed actuary assessed the Board's share of Strathclyde Pension Fund as a net liability of £2.200m as at 31 March 2021, compared with a net liability of £1.118m as at 31 March 2020.
 Changes in the assumptions used by the actuary when calculating the liability, including financial and demographic assumptions, resulted in a reduction in the liability, however these were partially offset by service costs and a negative return on assets.
-The net effect was a decrease to the overall pension liability.
-The Pension Liability shown is the result of the accounting legislation and standards and reflects the cost to the Board if all staff retired as at 31 March 2020.
+The net effect was an increase to the overall pension liability.
+The Pension Liability shown is the result of the accounting legislation and standards and reflects the cost to the Board if all staff retired as at 31 March 2021.

 Whilst indicative of a broad position in terms of a pension liability, the reader should be aware of a range of factors, inherent in the figure, before drawing conclusions on such a significant number in the Board's Financial Statements.
 The Board is meeting pension contributions on an annual basis.
-Note 14: Defined Benefit Pension Schemes on page 33 provides more details on pensions including the factors affecting the pension liability such as assumptions about mortality, salary inflation, pension inflation and discount rates.
+Note 14: Defined Benefit Pension Schemes on page 36 provides more details on pensions including the factors affecting the pension liability such as assumptions about mortality, salary inflation, pension inflation and discount rates.

-The Board's actuary has confirmed that the IAS19 Balance Sheet is based on financial market values and future market expectation indicators as at 31 March 2020 to comply with the standard.
+The Board's actuary has confirmed that the IAS19 Balance Sheet is based on financial market values and future market expectation indicators as at 31 March 2021 to comply with the standard.
 The financial markets at the accounting date will have taken into account COVID19 risks as one of many national and worldwide economic considerations.
-There has been no explicit additional allowance or adjustment made for COVID19 by the actuary.